 Ranchero Salsa aka Salsa Ranchera is delicious with huevos rancheros, tacos, burritos, enchiladas, nachos, tamales, eggs, chicken, beef, and vegetables.

-Overall, this salsa will take your Mexican feasts to the next level!
+Overall, this salsa recipe will take your Mexican feasts to the next level!
+And if you’re making it for a party, I can guarantee that your guests will love it and ask you for the recipe!

 Salsa Ranchera Ingredients